ArmenAivazian/goal-manager/README.md

 - Add Unit tests
 - Add CI/CD

+### Ideas

+- Separate page with tasks by goal
+    - a button is needed to mark a goal as a blocker that will be added to this page
+- Remove the "importance" field, or at least put it as an additional tagline
+- Divide the progress into conditional points, something like: 1.
+ToDo.
+2. In Progress.
+3. Almost finished.
+4. Finished

+### Bugs

+- Unbroken string “breaks” the text editor

 ## ✅ Done

+Features:

-- Add default percentage for sub-goals by another sub-goals
+- Add default percentage for sub-goals by another sub-goal